codelingo/ideplugins/vs/README.md

-#Visual Studio Lingo Query Generation
+#Visual Studio CodeLingo Query Generation
 =========

 # Plugin only works with the Lingo binary, sign up for early access at [codelingo.io](http://codelingo.io)

-Codelingo Query Generation is an extension for [Visual Studio 2013 and later](https://www.visualstudio.com/) that enables dynamic autocomplete for [CodeLingo](http://codelingo.io) .lingo files.
+The CodeLingo extension adds support for writing and running CLQL in Visual Studio 2013 and later [Visual Studio 2013 and later](https://www.visualstudio.com/)

 Install
 -------